Pine Fest—A Pine Barrens Multicultural Celebration!

-Educating ourselves, our neighbors and everyone who comes into the area about the globally rare ecology of southeastern Massachusetts is critical to preserving the character and wildlife habitat of the Atlantic Coastal Pine Barrens.
+Educating ourselves, our neighbors and everyone who comes into the area about the globally rare ecology of southeastern Massachusetts is critical to preserving the character and wildlife of the Atlantic Coastal Pine Barrens Ecoregion.

 Pine Fest will give those who know and love the Pine Barrens a chance to share their passion with you in the beautiful Myles Standish State Forest.